Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the Radeon HD 6570 (OEM) 2GB should be a bit faster than the Radeon HD 4850 512MB overall. (explain)
+Memory BandwidthTheoretically speaking, the Radeon HD 6570 (OEM) 2GB should perform a small bit faster than the Radeon HD 4850 512MB overall. (explain)

-Texel RateThe Radeon HD 4850 512MB will be a lot (approximately 60%) more effective at anisotropic filtering than the Radeon HD 6570 (OEM) 2GB. (explain)
+Texel RateThe Radeon HD 4850 512MB should be a lot (approximately 60%) better at anisotropic filtering than the Radeon HD 6570 (OEM) 2GB. (explain)

-Pixel RateThe Radeon HD 4850 512MB should be a lot (more or less 92%) faster with regards to AA than the Radeon HD 6570 (OEM) 2GB, and also able to handle higher resolutions while still performing well. (explain)
+Pixel RateThe Radeon HD 4850 512MB will be much (about 92%) more effective at anti-aliasing than the Radeon HD 6570 (OEM) 2GB, and also should be capable of handling higher screen resolutions while still performing well. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison